It turns out that Democrats’ agenda in Congress didn’t die last December after all. In fact, President Joe Biden signed much of it into law Tuesday.

 Negotiating prescription drug prices

 For years, Democrats have told voters that they will take on policies that reduce the costs of prescription drugs, only to be blocked by Republicans and fall short.
-This bill allows them to finally fulfill that campaign promise by enabling Medicare to negotiate on prescription drugs — a major change that could lead to significant cost reductions for a small subset of drugs.
+This law allows them to finally fulfill that campaign promise by enabling Medicare to negotiate on prescription drugs — a major change that could lead to significant cost reductions for a small subset of drugs.

-As outlined in the bill, Medicare will be able to negotiate on a handful of drugs, with those new prices taking effect in 2026.
+As outlined in the IRA, Medicare will be able to negotiate on a handful of drugs, with those new prices taking effect in 2026.
 In 2026, Medicare will only be able to address costs for 10 drugs; over time, that will increase to 20 drugs.
 The drugs in question will be determined based on a slew of criteria, including how expensive they are.

 These negotiations are poised to save Medicare a lot of money, since the prices are currently set by manufacturers.

-Senate Parliamentarian Elizabeth MacDonough, whose approval was needed for Democrats to move forward with the reconciliation process, signed off the Medicare portion of the bill, but nixed a provision that would have lowered prescription costs for Americans on private insurance.
+Senate Parliamentarian Elizabeth MacDonough, whose approval was needed for Democrats to move forward with the reconciliation process, signed off on the Medicare portion of the bill, but nixed a provision that would have lowered prescription costs for Americans on private insurance.

 Because of that decision, pharmaceutical companies will be required to issue rebates if they try to raise the price of a drug at a rate higher than inflation.
 But that requirement only applies to drug prices for Medicare beneficiaries, and not those for people who are currently covered by private insurance.